 Galaxy’s Edge is one of the most amazing places to dress up, and while Disney does not allow full costumes for adults, I’ve got plenty of ideas for you.

-If you’re got the little ones in tow, they are allowed to dress up and you’ve got option: check out this adorable Rey costume, this intense Darth Vadar costume, this little Poe costume, and this BB8 Fleece Hoodie.
+If you’re got the little ones in tow, they are allowed to dress up and you’ve got options: check out this adorable Rey costume, this intense Darth Vadar costume, this little Poe costume, and this BB8 Fleece Hoodie.

 Galaxy’s Edge Theming